 As a Paulistano, you’re aware of how dangerous the city can be during a thunderstorm.
 It normally happens between December and February in the late evenings and, given the damage this Brazilian answer to monsoons can cause, people tend to stay where they are until it stops.

 Why?
 Well, it’s a lot of water, of course.
 But there’s garbage.
-São Paulo may be not as dirty as Delhi, but it’s no Kopenhagen.
-People throw soda cans and water bottles from car/bus windows and leave trash bags (and tires, and sofas, and who knows what else) on the streets.
-When it rains, all the trash blocks the drainage and scenes like this happen.
+Unfortunately, many people throw soda cans and water bottles from car/bus windows and leave trash bags (and tires, and sofas, and who knows what else) on the streets.
+When it rains, all the trash blocks the drainage.

 10. You’re familiar with the “motoboy” concept.